Shazia Parveen

-Shazia Parveen (born-1990s) from Vehari, Punjab is the first female firefighter in Pakistan.
-She joined rescue 1122 emergency services in 2010.
-She has received nationwide recognition and has been featured in international news as well.
+Shazia Parveen is a Pakistani female firefighter.
+She joined Rescue 1122 emergency services in 2010.

 Personal life

 Parveen lives in Karampur with eight family members.
-She joined the rescue services in 2010 when the fire department announced its first women department.
-Parveen joined the program along with 600 other people.
-She was trained at Punjab Emergency Services, Lahore and she was the only woman who completed the training.
-According to Parveen, she chose the profession by choice and had the support of her late father, Rehmat Ullah; a former army personnel.
-She said she and her siblings were brought up to help people so she joined the rescue services.
-She said she was inspired to continue her training because she was told she would become the first lady firefighter in Asia.
+She was trained at Rescue 1122 in Lahore and was the only woman who completed the training.According to Parveen, she chose the profession by choice and had the support of her late father, Rehmat Ullah, a former army member.
+She said that she and her siblings were brought up to help people so she joined the rescue services.
+She said she was inspired to continue her training because she was told she would become the first female firefighter in Asia.